 2. Maximize your employer benefits

 Pensions may be a thing of the past, but you could still take advantage of company-sponsored plans, such as a 401(k) or 403(b), to help plan for a comfortable future.
 If your employer matches any portion of your retirement contributions, consider maxing that out by contributing up to that match amount.
-It's part of your compensation package.
-And it's like free money.
+It's part of your compensation package, and this extra money can grow over time if invested.

 The next time you're hunting for a new job or comparing multiple offers, look beyond salary and factor in retirement and other benefits that will help you save, such as higher contribution matches, shorter timelines to “vest” (or qualify for the full match value—it can take a few years!), and student loan repayment assistance.

 3. Practice good financial habits

 Keeping your finances in good shape can boost all your money goals, not just retirement savings.
 But starting with these basic moves can help you build a foundation and find more to put away for the future.

 - Balance your income and spending: You don't have to budget every penny, but understand what's coming in and what's going out so you're not doling out more than you make.

 - Stay ahead of your debt: More debt means more interest you'll never get back, which leads to less savings for your end game.
 Keep your savings moving in the right direction by making your minimum payments on time, limiting your total debt payments to 36% or less of your income,1 and avoiding debt with high or variable interest rates, such as with credit cards.
 Then, strike a balance between chipping away at what you owe and continuing to save for your long-term goals.
 Once you've started saving for retirement and are contributing enough to get your full employer match, consider prioritizing paying off debt with an interest rate of 6% or more.